VictorHachard/VictorHachard.github.io/_notes/windows-create-iso-image.md

  ![Page-13-Image-45]({{site.baseurl}}/res/create-w-10-iso-image/Page-13-Image-45.png)

+*If the ISO you used in step 5.1 to get ISO files is made with Windows Media Creation Tool, the ISO_Files\Sources folder contains an install.esd file instead of install.wim.*

+*In this case you will naturally not get "File exists" prompt.
+Simply delete the install.esd file and paste your custom install.wim to replace it.*

-3) If your host machine is not opted in to Insider builds, download the latest Windows Assessment and Deployment Kit (ADK) for Windows 10: Windows ADK downloads - Windows Hardware Dev Center
+3) If your host machine is not opted in to Insider builds, download the latest Windows Assessment and Deployment Kit (ADK) for Windows 10: [Windows ADK downloads - Windows Hardware Dev Center](https://learn.microsoft.com/en-us/windows-hardware/get-started/adk-install)

- If your host has pre-release Windows Insider build installed, download Windows Insider Preview ADK instead: Windows Insider Preview ADK
+ If your host has pre-release Windows Insider build installed, download Windows Insider Preview ADK instead: [Windows Insider Preview ADK](https://www.microsoft.com/en-us/software-download/windowsinsiderpreviewADK)

  Full download of ADK is about 7.5 GB but luckily we only need Deployment Tools.
 Unselect everything else and click Install: